-Regional chairmen elected for 2006-2007 are as follows: Region I (Northeast): Anne Lynch, executive director of the Massachusetts Motor Transportation Association; Region II (Southeast): Dave Huneryager, president and CEO of the Tennessee Trucking Association; Region III (Midwest): George Billows, executive director of the Illinois Trucking Association; and Region IV (West): Myron Rau, president of the South Dakota Trucking Association.
+Regional Chairmen elected for 2007-2008 are as follows: Region I (Northeast): Anne Lynch, executive director of the Massachusetts Motor Transportation Association; Region II (Southeast): David Roberts, president of the Mississippi Trucking Association; Region III (Midwest): Larry Johnson, president of the Nebraska Trucking Association; and Region IV (West): Myron Rau, president of the South Dakota Trucking Association.

-Among the many issues discussed during the meeting were the repeal of the Single State Registration System, implementation of the Unified Carrier Registration, lessons learned from the Hurricane Katrina and 9/11 disasters, Highway Watch funding, biodiesel, highway reauthorization and building the ATA grassroots team.
+Among the issues discussed during the meeting were Public Private Partnerships, tolling, the Single State Registration System (SSRS) and implementation of the Unified Carrier Registration (UCR), reauthorization of the Interstate Highway System, Highway Watch funding and other issues.